 Duke Law hosts DC event honoring women’s advancement in legal profession and at helm of journals

-Dean Abrams charges women leaders with continuing the progress toward gender equality that started with the ratification of the 19th Amendment
+Dean Abrams charged the next generation of women leaders in law with continuing the progress toward gender equality that started with the ratification of the 19th Amendment.

 Opening a remarkable conference she described as a “love letter” to future women lawyers, Duke Law School Dean Kerry Abrams praised the editors-in-chief of 16 top law journals who had initiated the event and charged them with carrying on work to advance women’s rights that was begun 100 years ago.

 “It is you, the students, who are our future,” Abrams said in her opening remarks at the “Honoring Women’s Advancement in Law” conference held Feb.
 3 at the Duke in DC offices.
 “In the next 50 years, it is you who will decide the jurisprudence of gender equality.
 So this event is our love letter to you.
 It reflects both our pride in your achievements and our hope for what you will do.”

 The daylong event marked a singular achievement: On the centennial of the ratification of 19th Amendment, women occupy the editor-in-chief slot, a prestigious peer-selected leadership position, of the flagship law journals at the 16 top-ranked law schools in America.
 All but one of the women attended the conference, which was packed with distinguished speakers including feminist icon and Supreme Court Justice Ruth Bader Ginsburg, an early architect of litigation challenging gender discrimination.
 (Read The Washington Post's story.)